paspao/springboot-kiss-architecture/README.md

 git clone https://github.com/paspao/springboot-kiss-architecture
 ```

-The project is organized using a *maven* structure (i.e. parent and child types); even the frontend, developed in Angular, is included into the *maven* building phase in order to create a single artifact (further details available in the **FRONTEND** paragraph below).
+The project is managed using *maven* (i.e. parent and child types); even the frontend, developed in Angular, is included into the *maven* building phase in order to create a single artifact (further details available in the **FRONTEND** paragraph below).

-Going into the details of each tier, I prefer to use a *BottomUp* approach, so let’s start with the data.
+Trill down each tier, I prefer to use a *BottomUp* approach.
+Let’s start with the data.

 ## DAO

 Data Access Object.
 When I’m talking about CRUD applications in early step I’m talking about data, in SQL, NOSQL, but in any case data to collect and process.
-This module in my drawing represents the deepest point if you look at it as a tier’s stack.
-This tier works with the datas, it describes the entities and the access logic.
-Caution: simple data access logic of inserting, modifying, deleting and displaying data, without any binding to other tiers; it’s the deepest tier and also it has no dependencies with any of its brothers, it does not handle specific aspects of the application, such as authorizations, transactions or other: only and exclusively access to data.
+This module represents the deepest point.
+This tier performs the data, it describes the entities and the access logic.
+Caution: simple data access logic of inserting, modifying, deleting and displaying data, without any binding to other tiers; it’s the deepest tier and also it has no dependencies with any of its brothers, it does not handle specific aspect of the application, such as authorizations, transactions or other: just access to data exclusively, as well.
-In a Springboot context I’m using technologies such as **Entity** and **Repository*.
+In a Springboot context I’m performing **Entity** and **Repository* paradigms.
 In detail I show you the *@Configuration* of the DAO module, central *annotation* in each Springboot application/module.

 ```java